Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 3

 We turn to $a=3$, where we cannot quite get the same result, but we come close.

-\begin{prop} Let $p=3$ and $a=3$.
-Either $H$ is a blueprint for $\Vmin$ or $H$ fixes a line on either $\Vmin$ or $L(G)$. \end{prop} \begin{pf} As with $F_4$ and $E_6$, we want to discount conspicuous sets of composition factors where a semisimple element is a blueprint for $\Vmin$.
-We already know that there are $97$ classes of semisimple elements of order $13$ that are blueprints for the minimal module for $F_4$, and there are $188$ classes of semisimple elements of order $13$ in $E_7$ whose $1$-eigenspace is at least $8$-dimensional, leaving $91$ classes to which an element of order $13$ in $H$ can belong.
+\begin{proposition} Let $p=3$ and $a=3$.
+Either $H$ is a blueprint for $M(E_7)$ or $H$ stabilizes a line on either $M(E_7)$ or $L(E_7)$. \end{proposition} \begin{proof} As with $F_4$ and $E_6$, we want to discount conspicuous sets of composition factors where a semisimple element is a blueprint for $M(E_7)$.
+We have already seen in Proposition \ref{prop:f4char3a=3} that there are $97$ classes of semisimple elements of order $13$ that are blueprints for the minimal module for $F_4$, and there are exactly $188$ classes of semisimple elements of order $13$ in $E_7$ whose $1$-eigenspace is at least $8$-dimensional (which it must be by the discussion at the start of this section), leaving $91$ classes to which an element of order $13$ in $H$ can belong.

 Using this, we find up to field automorphism eight conspicuous sets of composition factors, two of which have negative pressure so will not be displayed.
 The other six are